Chicken Pot Pie Freezer Meal in the Air Fryer

 Final Thoughts

-This is a healthy and delicious chicken pot pie that your family will love!
-This recipe is flavorful, hearty, and adaptable.
+This is a healthy and delicious recipe that your family will love!
+This recipe is full of flavor, hearty, and adaptable.
 If there are vegetables you don’t like, switch it for something else.
 For example, if you aren’t a fan of peas, just add some extra carrots and celery instead.

 Freezer Meal Recipes: Homemade Chicken Pot Pie

-Delicious homemade chicken pot pies that you can freeze for later!
+Delicious homemade chicken pot pies that can be frozen for later and easily cooked in the air fryer!

 4.72 / 5 ( 56 Reviews )